hashicorp/terraform-website/content/source/docs/enterprise/sentinel/import/mock-tfstate.html.md

-* [Resource and data source][resource-and-data-source] count keys (`NUMBER` in `TYPE.NAME[NUMBER]`), which are actually represented as integers, cannot be represented accurately JSON and as a result, mocks that depend on count keys explicitly (example: `tfstate.resources.null_resource.foo[0]`) will not work properly with mocks.
+* [Resource and data source][resource-and-data-source] count keys (`NUMBER` in `TYPE.NAME[NUMBER]`), which are actually represented as integers, cannot be represented accurately in JSON and as a result, mocks that depend on count keys explicitly (example: `tfstate.resources.null_resource.foo[0]`) will not work properly with mocks.

 [resource-and-data-source]: /docs/enterprise/sentinel/import/tfstate.html#namespace-resources-data-sources